-Saltaire is an ideal Fire Island community for families seeking a little R&R. The well-maintained, manicured village is full of recreation, with acclaimed youth programs, sports fields, basketball courts, tennis courts, and a Yacht Club.
-Complimenting the family-oriented atmosphere, the boardwalk promenade of town features a library, post office, food market and town hall.
+Saltaire is an ideal Fire Island community for families seeking a little R&R. The well-maintained, the manicured village is full of recreation, with acclaimed youth programs, sports fields, basketball courts, tennis courts, and a Yacht Club.
+Complementing the family-oriented atmosphere, Saltaire’s boardwalk promenade of town features a library, post office, food market, and town hall.

 “Saltaire a Children’s Paradise: The Last Word in Summer Bungalow Development” was the motto of the Fire Island Beach Development Company who started offering lots for public sale in 1911.
-By 1917 Saltaire had become the first incorporated village on Fire Island.
-This gave Saltaire the autonomy to elect their own mayor, raise municipal taxes and have their own zoning and planning boards, thus giving them direct control over their future destiny.
+By 1917 Saltaire became the first incorporated village on Fire Island.
+This gave Saltaire the autonomy to elect their own mayor, raise municipal taxes, and have their own zoning and planning boards thus giving them direct control over their future destiny.

-Ocean Beach would follow suit four years later, but to date they are the only incorporated villages on Fire Island.
+Ocean Beach would follow suit four years later, to date, they are the only incorporated villages on Fire Island.
 All the other Fire Island enclaves are communities organized by private associations and must look directly to the Towns of Islip and Brookhaven for municipal governance.

-Saltaire’s amenities are minimal: A single, but well-stocked general store, a volunteer library in the lobby of Village Hall, and restaurant services within the yacht club but for members and their guests only.
-In this way Saltaire cherishes their privacy much like the community of Point O’ Woods, for their services are geared primarily for residents as opposed to tourists or transients.
-However nestled between the communities of Kismet to the west and Fair Harbor to the east, Saltarians can enjoy the best of both worlds, enjoying their solitude on one hand, but the option of the finest dining, dancing and shopping the western end of Fire Island has to offer being only blocks away.
+Saltaire’s amenities are minimal: A single, but the well-stocked general store, a volunteer library in the lobby of Village Hall, and restaurant services within the yacht club—but for members and their guests only.
+In this way, Saltaire cherishes its privacy much like the community of Point O’ Woods, for Saltaire’s services are geared primarily for residents as opposed to tourists or transients.
+However nestled between the communities of Kismet to the west and Fair Harbor to the east, Saltairians can enjoy the best of both worlds—enjoying their solitude on one hand, and on the other hand—having the option of the finest dining, dancing, and shopping the western end of Fire Island has to offer, and it’s only a few blocks away.